dgpetrie/draft-petrie-vcon/draft-petrie-vcon.md

 ### validation

-Validation methodologies are enterprise and domain specific.
-The validation parameter captures the method used to validate the name parameter.
+Proof of authorization of the communation channel through STIR, login or possesion of a device, is often not sufficient proof of the identity of the persion at the other end of the communications channel.
+It is common in call centers to validate the identity of the person on the communication channel through verification fo some sort of personal identication information.
+The methods used, often varies with the situation and is business practices specific.
+The purpose of the validation parameter, is to allow the validator to save a label or token which identifies the method of identity validation used to identify the person at the other end of the communication channel.
 For security reasons, it SHOULD NOT contain the data used to validate the name.
-However it MAY name the data used to validate the name (e.g. ssn, user ID and password).
+However it MAY name the data used to validate the name (e.g. "SSN", "DOB", "user ID and password").

-* validation: "String" (MUST be provided if name is provided)
+* validation: "String" (SHOULD be provided if name parameter is provided)

     The value of the validation string MAY be "none" or enterprise or domain defined token or string.